AruniMishra/aws/awsTutorial/AWS.md

       = 20 eventually consistent read requests

 - A projection expression is a string that identifies the attributes you want.
 To retrieve a single attribute, specify its name.
 For multiple attributes, the names must be comma-separated.

-- ReturnConsumedCapacity
-  - To return the number of write capacity units consumed by any of these operations, set the ReturnConsumedCapacity parameter to one of the following:
+- ReturnConsumedCapacity: To return the number of write capacity units consumed by any of these operations, set the ReturnConsumedCapacity parameter to one of the following:

       TOTAL — returns the total number of write capacity units consumed.

       INDEXES — returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.

       NONE — no write capacity details are returned.
 (This is the default.)

 # 3. VPC